 Washington state is a leading producer of one of our favorite fruits, the humble cherry.
-The economic importance of cherries has led to constant development of cultivars with more desirable traits like those found in a Benton cherry tree.
-The fruit is similar to Bing but has several attributes that make it more marketable and grower friendly.
+The economic importance of cherries has led to the constant development of cultivars with more desirable traits like those found in a Benton cherry tree.
+The fruit is similar to Bing but has several attributes that make it more marketable and grower-friendly.
 Learn how to grow Benton cherries and enjoy their sweet, complex flavor and ease of care.

 Benton Cherry Info

 If you are a cherry fanatic, Benton cherries may be the variety for you to grow.
 The large, bright red fruits ripen a bit earlier than Bing cherries and have several disease resistances that enhance the tree’s health.
 According to Benton cherry info, the variety was developed at the Washington State University Prosser Research Center.

 The Benton cherry tree was bred during sweet cherry trials in Washington state.
 It is a cross between ‘Stella’ and ‘Beaulieu.’
 Stella brought its sweet flavor and self-fertility to the new variety, while Beaulieu lent to its early maturity.

 The tree itself is a large plant with upright spreading branches.
 Leaves are characteristic lance-shaped with slightly notched edges.
 The fruit’s skin is deep red and the flesh is pinkish red and has a semi-freestone pit.
 The fruit ripens mid-season but usually a couple of days before Bing.